lRomul/argus-freesound/README.md

 ### Lab journal

-The progress of the solution during the competition can be viewed in the laboratory journal [laboratory journal](https://docs.google.com/spreadsheets/d/1uOp2Du3CROtpg7TuSFmSejyXQe2Dp8DGh5Dm5onBWfc/edit?usp=sharing).
+The progress of the solution during the competition can be viewed in the [laboratory journal](https://docs.google.com/spreadsheets/d/1uOp2Du3CROtpg7TuSFmSejyXQe2Dp8DGh5Dm5onBWfc/edit?usp=sharing).
 It describes all the experiments and ideas partially in Russian, sorry.

 ## Quick setup and start